hilbix/allow-again/README.md

 ### Configuration format

-> The configuration text format is not yet implemented!
+> "Save" does not work.
+So changes have no effect for now.
 >
-> However, the wildcard matching code should be there already, but untested.
+> The wildcard matching code is untested.
+>
+> Permission sets are missing, too.

 The configuration is just text lines.

 - Leading spaces or tabs are silently skipped, such that you can group things visually.
+  - These spaces etc. are not retained but might be helpful for externally provided configuration.
-- Empty lines (or those only consisting on whitespace) are ignored
+- Empty lines (or those only consisting of whitespace) are ignored

 Each line starts with an URL.